bbchung/clighter8/README.md

 #### ClLoadCdb

 Open source files described in compilation database and all reference header files under current working folder of Vim.
+It will take a lot of time if the compilation database is big.

 #### ClRenameCursor